Eu Yan Sang: Manufacturing

 Eu Yan Sang has four GMP-certified in Hong Kong and Malaysia.

 Eu Yan Sang's manufacturing facilities in Malaysia is operated by a wholly owned subsidiary company, Weng Li Sdn Bhd.

 In 2006, Eu Yan Sang invested HK$110-million in a 130000 sqft manufacturing plant in Yuen Long, Hong Kong which includes Hong Kong's largest concentration and extraction facility.
 The factory also has its own laboratory facilities for research and development.

 Clinics

-As of 2022, the group operates 28 TCM clinics in Singapore, Malaysia and Hong Kong, with over 50 licensed TCM practitioners.
+As of 2023, the group operates 25 TCM clinics and 3 medical centers in Singapore, Malaysia and Hong Kong, with over 50 licensed TCM practitioners.
 These clinics offer services such as acupuncture, tui na, gua sha, cupping and dispensary of TCM prescriptions.